postfinance/vault-kubernetes/README.md

 ## Error handling

-If Vault authentication fails in _vault-kubernetes-authenticator_ and ALLOW_FAIL="true" has been set for _vault-kubernetes-authenticator_ the failed authentication will be handeled as follows:
+If Vault authentication fails in _vault-kubernetes-authenticator_ and ALLOW_FAIL="true" has been set for _vault-kubernetes-authenticator_ the failed authentication will be handled as follows:
-- all secrets in VAULT_SECRETS are available in the namespace (the content of the secrets will not be considered)- _vault-kubernetes-synchronizer_ issues a warning and terminates successfullly.
+- all secrets in VAULT_SECRETS are available in the namespace (the content of the secrets will not be considered)- _vault-kubernetes-synchronizer_ issues a warning and terminates successfully.
 - any secret from VAULT_SECRETS is missing in the namespace _vault-secret-synchronizer_ fails.

 ## Example